Skip to content

 • Observe and identify unexpected and suspicious activity performed by logged-in users.

-• Alert administrators about abnormal access and activity patterns.
+• Alert admin users about abnormal access and activity patterns, including unusually large data download or deletion events.

 Malware